sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 ### Paraphrasing

-When citing another author, you may wish to reformulate their ideas using your own words.
+When citing an author, you may wish to reformulate their ideas using your own words.
 This form of indirect quotation can help create a better flow in your text.
 When you paraphrase, you are rephrasing what another author has written.
 You should change both the words and the word order, and rewrite what they have said using your own language.
 However, you should be careful that you are not changing the underlying ideas in any way, and that the meaning of the original text is retained.

 ::: eksempel Example

 Førland (1996, p.
 11) points out that students within the human sciences must learn to write in an academic genre.

-The academic genre is characterized by discussion, and all students with the human sciences must learn to use it according to Førland (1996, p.
+The academic genre is characterised by discussion, and all students with the human sciences must learn to use it according to Førland (1996, p.
 11).
 :::

 ### Making changes to a quotation

 Just as with paraphrasing, sometimes it might be necessary to make smaller changes to a quotation.
 Examples of such changes might be removing parts that are unnecessary for your argument or adding words to help the reader understand the context of the quote.
 The main principle when making changes is that all additions or omissions should be emphasised.
-If you have a longer citation with irrelevant passages, it may be appropriate to completely remove parts of the citation.
+If you have a long citation with irrelevant passages, it may be appropriate to completely remove parts of the citation.
 This must be clearly marked, for example with an ellipsis (three dots) in square brackets […] or normal parentheses (…).
 Omissions of just one or two words can be marked with just an ellipsis and no brackets, while parentheses should be used for longer omissions.

 ::: eksempel Example
-“Students ... must write within an academic genre.
-The distinctive feature of this genre is _discussion_” (Førland, 1996, p.
+'Students ... must write within an academic genre.
+The distinctive feature of this genre is _discussion_' (Førland, 1996, p.
 11).
 :::

 If you want to add or replace something in a citation, this should be highlighted by using brackets.

 ::: eksempel Example
-“Students (and researchers) [in the human sciences] must write within an academic genre” (Førland, 1996, p.11).
+'Students (and researchers) [in the human sciences] must write within an academic genre' (Førland, 1996, p.11).
 :::

-If you add or remove italics in the quotation, add “emphasis added” or "emphasis removed" after the page number.
+If you add or remove italics in the quotation, add 'emphasis added' or 'emphasis removed' after the page number.

 ::: eksempel Example

-“Students (and researchers) in the social sciences and humanities must write within an academic genre.
-The distinctive feature of this genre is discussion” (Førland, 1996, p.11, emphasis removed).
+'Students (and researchers) in the social sciences and humanities must write within an academic genre.
+The distinctive feature of this genre is discussion' (Førland, 1996, p.11, emphasis removed).
 :::

-In case of errata in the original, this can be marked by the Latin \[_sic_\], which means "thus was it written". _Sic._ can also mean that the quotation is unusual, but correctly reproduced.
+In case of errata in the original, this can be marked by the Latin \[_sic_\], which means 'thus was it written'. _Sic._ can also mean that the quotation is unusual, but correctly reproduced.

 ### Secondary references